9 plus (9+) Exam – King’s College Junior School (KCJS) – What you need to know

-The nine plus (9+) entrance exam to King’s Junior School takes place in the January of the year of entry.
+The 9 Plus (9+) entrance exam to King’s Junior School takes place in the January of the year of entry.
 It is a very small intake, with approx 6 places available.

-The exams will consist of a listening test and papers in mathematics, English and reasoning.
+The exams will consist of a listening test and papers in:

 The listening test (25 mins.) involves listening to and following a set of instructions.
 All children hear the same instructions, played over a loudspeaker system.

 The English paper (50 mins.) consists of comprehension (Section A) and composition (Section B).